 Individuals who are dissatisfied with a campus policy or procedure or with the conduct of a college employee are entitled to file a complaint.
 We encourage students and others to attempt to resolve the issue informally with college personnel.
 However, if there is not a satisfactory resolution, the complaint form should be completed and submitted.

 Complaints are handled through the Office of Instruction OR the Office of Student Services.

-Students wishing to file complaints based on discrimination on the basis of ethic group identification, religion, age, gender, sexual orientation, color, or physical or mental disability and any other category of unlawful discrimination should contact the College's Affirmative Action Officer/504 Compliance Officer/Equal Employment Opportunity Representative located in the Office of Human Resources.
+Students wishing to file complaints based on discrimination on the basis of sex, gender, gender identity, sexual orientation, ethic group identification, religion, age, color, or physical or mental disability and any other category of unlawful discrimination should contact Institutional Equity, Diversity, and Justice, via the Title IX Coordinator at 626-585-7786, firstname.lastname@example.org, or submit a report using the online report form.

 To file a formal written complaint of unlawful discrimination, students must use the approved form available at the Human Resource Office or at the California Community College Chancellor's Office website.